 The local police force is the Metropolitan Police.
-It has local Safer Neighbourhood Teams including one for our neighbourhood of Graveney, based at Tooting Police Station.
-Graveney Safer Neighbourhood Team regularly patrols the Estate.
+It has local Safer Neighbourhood Teams and the Graveney Safer Neighbourhood Team covers the Estate.
 If you want to talk to them about any crime, anti-social or residential matter, contact them and they will visit you.
 They meet every three months to discuss policing priorities in the area and encourage local people to join the Ward panel to be involved in setting those priorities.

 If you see a crime in progress, call the emergency number 999.
-For less urgent matters like anti-social behaviour, call the police non-emergency number 101.
+For less urgent matters like anti-social behaviour, call the police non-emergency number 101, although it is now often difficult to get through following reduction of police numbers.
 Report crimes on the non-emergency number or online at https://online.met.police.uk.

 Residents of freehold and leasehold properties on the Estate all have a duty under the legal agreements for their properties not to cause nuisance to their neighbours, and this includes noise nuisance.
 There is a specific additional duty on residents of leasehold flats concerning noise - see below.
 These duties apply to tenants as well as owner-occupiers and owners have a duty to ensure that their tenants comply with these obligations.

 Wandsworth Council provides a service for noise nuisance.
 Contact them on 020 8871 6170 during office hours or on the noiseline 020 8871 7869 out of office hours for this service.
 In extreme cases, they may be able to obtain an Anti Social Behaviour Order (ASBO) against the person or people concerned.